 Biodiversity Duty + - +/- Why will it have this impact?
-To maintain and enhance biodiversity + The Draft Corporate Plan makes clear reference to The Environment (Wales) Act 2016.
+To maintain and enhance biodiversity + The Corporate Plan makes clear reference to The Environment (Wales) Act 2016.
 As one of the Public Authorities subject to the Biodiversity and Resilience of Ecosystems Duty, the SWWCJC is required to seek to maintain and enhance biodiversity so far as is consistent with the proper exercise of its functions and in doing so promote the resilience of ecosystems.
-In this regard, the SWWCJC takes a proactive approach by embedding a Plan setting out what it proposes to do to comply with the Section 6 duty into the Draft Corporate Plan.
+In this regard, the SWWCJC takes a proactive approach by embedding a Plan setting out what it proposes to do to comply with the Section 6 duty into the Corporate Plan.
 The SWWCJC has published a section 6 progress report.
-The Draft Corporate Plan provides a high level hook for those detailed areas of policy and strategy that will follow.
+The Corporate Plan provides a high level hook for those detailed areas of policy and strategy that will follow.
 To promote the resilience of ecosystems, i.e. supporting protection of the wider environment, such as air quality, flood alleviation, etc. + At a high level, it should be noted that the Vision of the Plan is quite clear - notably the reference to "The need to enhance the well-being of future generations and ecosystems is firmly embedded within decision making structures that are balanced and inclusive and which recognise the need to sustainably manage our natural resources and reduce pollution resulting in places with biodiverse, resilient and connected ecosystems.
-The approach in the Draft Corporate Plan is on embedding the consideration of public sector duties into the corporate governance of the SWWCJC, noting the specific functions and the fact that the work that will be undertaken (e.g. Strategic Development Plan) that will be subject to rigorous scrutiny in terms of designations (including National Site Network) together with policy alignment - e.g. Technical Advice Note 5 - nature conservation and planning.
+The approach in the Corporate Plan is on embedding the consideration of public sector duties into the corporate governance of the SWWCJC, noting the specific functions and the fact that the work that will be undertaken (e.g. Strategic Development Plan) that will be subject to rigorous scrutiny in terms of designations (including National Site Network) together with policy alignment - e.g. Technical Advice Note 5 - nature conservation and planning.

-- 9.2 What action will be taken to improve positive or mitigate negative impacts? - 9.2.1 We will utilise the IIA to review and where relevant seek to identify mitigation in regards any negative impacts. - 9.2.2 We will continue to monitor and implement the use of the Section 6 Duty Plan and report as appropriate.
+9.2 What action will be taken to improve positive or mitigate negative impacts?

+9.2.1 We will utilise the IIA to review and where relevant seek to identify mitigation in regards any negative impacts.
+The importance of the historic landscape and built heritage, as well as a sustainable and engaged agricultural sector, are noted.

+9.2.2 We will continue to monitor and implement the use of the Section 6 Duty Plan and report as appropriate.
 We are in ongoing dialogue with the regional ecologists, as well as the Welsh Government's biodiversity policy officers.